 Next – Set your preferred domain (www or non-www)

 The preferred domain is the version that you want used for your site in the search results.
 If you don’t specify a preferred domain, Google may treat the www and non-www versions of the domain as separate references to separate pages.

 Under Site Settings, choose the version of your domain you prefer.

-Google’s Search Console is an excellent tool for SEO.
+Google’s Search Console helps you identify issues on your pages and posts and is an excellent tool for SEO.